 OECD / US Oil Inventories

-This chart depicts seasonal oil inventories of crude oil and petroleum products within Organisation for Economic Co-operation and Development (OECD) countries.
+This chart depicts seasonal oil inventories of crude oil and petroleum products within the Organisation for Economic Co-operation and Development (OECD) countries.
 Oil inventories act as the balancing point between supply and demand.
 During periods when production exceeds consumption, crude oil and petroleum products can be stored for expected future use.
 In the economic downturn of late 2008 and early 2009, for example, the unexpected drop in world demand led to record crude oil inventories in the United States and other OECD countries.
 In contrast, when consumption outstrips current production, supplies can be supplemented by draws on inventories to satisfy the needs of consumers.
 Given the uncertainty of supply and demand, petroleum inventories are often seen as a precautionary measure.
-Use the drop down menu to see seasonal oil inventories for the U.S.
+Use the drop-down menu to see seasonal oil inventories for the U.S.